-Any decent pan or skillet would suffice for making crepes, but using a pan made specifically for this purpose has its advantages.
-Consider the following:
+Any decent pan or skillet would suffice for making crepes, but using a pan made specifically for this purpose offers some advantages.
+Consider the following.

 Crepe makers are built to ensure even cooking of the batter.
 They generally have thin edges that allow the crepe to be flipped or evenly spread around the surface.

 Special wooden tools for spreading the batter and flipping the crepe increase your chance of success and cost very little.
-These tools are included with some crepe makers.
-For example, the CucinaPro Crepe Maker/Griddle includes a T-shaped wooden spreader for your convenience.
+In fact, some crepe makers include these tools with the initial purchase.

-When selecting the ideal crepe maker for your needs, the process starts with deciding which you want more: convenience or control.
+The process of selecting the ideal crepe maker for your needs starts with deciding which you want more: convenience or control.
 For quick results and a set-it-and-forget-it approach, the electric crepe maker is ideal.
 Of course, this type of pan has its pros and cons.

 Stovetop crepe makers are, in many ways, specialized frying pans.
 They vary in terms of cooking surface, handles, cleanup, and form factor.
 Again, there are pros and cons to this form of crepe production.

-Con: Electric models vary greatly in the quality of their nonstick surface.
-They can be messy with a lot of batter spillage.
+Con: Electric crepe makers vary greatly in the quality of their nonstick surfaces.
+Some are messy with a lot of batter spillage.

 Con: During cleanup, you must remember that the appliance is electric and handle it accordingly.

-Con: If you’re looking to make a “well done” crepe — especially around the edges — an electric model somewhat diminishes your chance of success
+Con: If you’re looking to make a “well-done” crepe with crispy edges, an electric model somewhat diminishes your chance of success.